-Hot pepper (capsaicin) taste in food usually ruins or at least masks the taste and aromas of wines.
+Hot pepper (capsaicin) taste in food usually ruins or at the very least, masks the taste and aromas of wines.
 Alcohol extracts more and more of the capsaicin chemical in hot foods from any food residual in your mouth.
-Thus after you eat a spicy Sichuan (Szechwan, Szechuan) or Thai dish, or buffalo-style hot wings, or even Latin foods containing jalapeño, the skin (mucosa) in your mouth, tongue and palate burns even more that when you first ate the food.
+As a result, drinking wine after you eat a spicy Sichuan (Szechwan, Szechuan) or Thai dish, or buffalo-style hot wings, or even Latin foods containing jalapeño, the skin (mucosa) in your mouth, tongue and palate burns more than when you first ate the food.

 The burning may be welcome if you really like hot, spicy foods but it totally masks any taste of the wine and makes it indistinguishable from having a shot of vodka or tequila.
 Low alcohol wines (10-12% ABV) are less”burny” with hot foods, but perhaps beer at 5% alcohol would be a better choice.